OpenMendel/MendelPlots.jl/README.md

 **MendelPlots** is a plotting and data visualization system written in [Julia](http://julialang.org/).
 It uses [Gadfly](https://github.com/GiovineItalia/Gadfly.jl) as the backend, which is influenced by Grammar of Graphics Style programming and Hadley Wickham's [ggplot2](http://ggplot2.org/)

 *MendelPlots.jl* is not registered yet.
-To install the package run:
+To install the package, enter the package REPL by hitting the `]` key and run:
 ```{julia}
 pkg> add https://github.com/OpenMendel/MendelPlots.jl.git
 ```